-- 1 large egg
+- 1 large egg, room temperature

-- 140 grams (1 cup) plain flour
+- 140 grams (1 cup) plain flour or all purpose flour

-- 80 grams (3/4 cup) pecans, chopped
+- 80 grams (3/4 cup) pecans, chopped, plus extra for decorating

-- 75 grams (1/2 cup) milk or dark chocolate chips
+- 75 grams (1/2 cup) chocolate chips, plus extra for decorating

 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
-Grease and line an 8-inch square baking tray with baking or parchment paper.
+Grease and line a 7 or 8 inch square baking pan with baking or parchment paper.